Protecting the environment, health and our economy

 From disasters to success

-The Directive now applies to more than 10 000 industrial establishments in the European Union where dangerous substances are used or stored in large quantities, mainly in the chemical, petrochemical, logistics and metal refining sectors.
+The Directive applies to more than 12 000 industrial establishments in the European Union where dangerous substances are used or stored in large quantities, mainly in the chemical and petrochemical industry, as well as in fuel wholesale and storage (incl.
+LPG and LNG) sectors.

 Considering the very high rate of industrialisation in the European Union the Seveso Directive has contributed to achieving a low frequency of major accidents.
 The Directive is widely considered as a benchmark for industrial accident policy and has been a role model for legislation in many countries world-wide.